DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_assess-service.md

 ## The assessment panel

 An assessment panel is usually made up of user research, design, product or delivery, and a technical role.
-Design could include interaction, service or content, or a mixture of the professions.
+Design could include interaction, service or content designer, or a mixture of the professions.
 Together, you’ll provide a level of assurance to check and support a team moving to the next phase.

 The lead assessor will be responsible for chairing the assessment and coordinating and submitting the report.